Mang Kepweng: Ang Lihim ng Bandanang Itim

+Unlike the first film, this film is distributed by Star Cinema.
+Additionally, the current distributor of this film was acquired by GMA Films Distribution.

 Premise

 Mang Kepweng (Vhong Navarro) continues to heal people from various illnesses using his mystical scarf.
 However, the scarf's powers began to wane as Kepweng becomes too obsessed with it.
 He embarks on a quest to find three ingredients in order to restore the scarf's powers and establish himself as its rightful owner.